ajwdewit/pcse/doc/quickstart.rst

 engine takes a configuration file that specifies the components for the crop, the soil and the agromanagement that need to be used for the simulation.
-So any PCSE model can be started by importing the `engine` and initializing it with a given configuration file and the corresponding sitedata, cropdata, soildata, timerdata and weather data.
+So any PCSE model can be started by importing the `engine` and initializing it with a given configuration file and the corresponding parameters, weather data and agromanagement.

 However, as many users of PCSE only need a particular configuration (for example the WOFOST model for potential production), preconfigured Engines